BIMSBbioinfo/deconvR/README.md

 a bulk signature profile of a given size.
 Additionnaly, `BSmeth2Probe` function can be used to map methylation data to probe IDs.

-## Installation
+## Insallation

-The deconvR package can be installed from Bioconductor with:
+The deconvR package can be installed from Bioconductor:

 ``` r
 if (!requireNamespace("BiocManager", quietly = TRUE))